 Averaging in trading.
-Everything you need to know before you average your position.
+What do you need to know?

 Averaging is a popular approach in trading.
 Some traders speak ill about averaging, while the others use it in all their trading systems.
 In this article, we will try to analyse this approach without prejudice and find the ‘golden mean’.